meltingcore/bg/food-court/Rules.md

 - choose from the prepared unused ingredient cards.
 - place them in a column with an overlap.
-- put the recipe at the bottom of the column.
+- put the recipe upside-down at the bottom of the column.

-The recipe is now counted as cooked, and you can score from it.
+The recipe is now being cooked (you are not able to score from it yet).
-Keep in mind that you are not required to cook normal and hard recipes with their full ingredient requirements.
-Read more about that in the [Recipe Cards](#recipe-cards) section.
+On your next turn you put the recipe card upwards meaning it's ready.
+You can score from it now.

 ### Put Utensils